e-j-w/SpecFitter/README.md

 ### Compatibility

-The build process has been tested on CentOS 7 and Arch Linux (as of May 2020) under the GNOME desktop environment.
+The build process has been tested on CentOS 7 and Arch Linux (as of June 2020) under the GNOME desktop environment.
 It should more-or-less work on any Linux distro that satisfies the build dependencies below.
 It may be possible to build this on other platforms (OSX, *BSD, WSL, etc.), but that hasn't been tested.

 ### Build dependencies